Office of the Assistant Secretary for Community Planning and Development, HUD.

 Executive Order 13771, entitled “Reducing Regulation and Controlling Regulatory Costs,” was issued on January 30, 2017.
-This proposed rule is expected to be an Executive Order 13771 deregulatory action.
-Details on the estimated cost savings of this proposed rule can be found in the rule's economic analysis.
+This final rule is an Executive Order 13771 deregulatory action.
+Details on the estimated cost savings of this rule can be found in the rule's economic analysis.

 Regulatory Flexibility Act